- APG Governance Framework

 What is the role of APG members and APG observers?

-APG members are jurisdictions within the Asia-Pacific region.
-Together, all members of the APG are the decision-making authority on all issues of strategic and operational significance.
+APG members are jurisdictions within the Asia-Pacific region with decision-making authority on all issues of strategic and operational significance.

 Can individual persons join the APG as members?